amberscript/api-docs/source/index.html.md

 # Glossary

 You can make use of a glossary to help improve the quality of your transcription, captions and translated subtitles.
-Note that a glossary is only used for perfect jobs, as special instructions to transcribers.

 ## Get a list of glossaries